sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 - Set the BIOS boot manager to boot from the USB pen drive

 - Reboot the Standalone Node
-  This will start the HookOS boot followed by Tiber Microvisor installations.
+  This will start the HookOS boot followed by Microvisor installations.

 - Automatic Reboot
-  The standalone edge node will automatically reboot into Tiber Microvisor.
+  The standalone edge node will automatically reboot into Microvisor.

 - First Boot Configuration
   During the first boot, cloud-init will install the RKE2 Kubernetes cluster.